The Best Restaurants in Queen Village

 Ambra

 Attached to Southwark, you’ll find Ambra — one of the city’s dreamiest special-occasion Italian spots.
-Make a reservation for two or four people to eat at the Kitchen Table, where you’ll enjoy a 10(ish)-course tasting menu of precisely made and intensely personal dishes, like a giant pheasant raviolo topped with white truffle or handmade pici with crab sauce, inspired by chef Chris D’Ambro’s childhood memories, all while seated at a counter in the restaurant’s kitchen.
-(For groups of 8 to 10 people, book the dining room table, where you’ll have a raucous time grazing through family-style dishes of similar, but more casually presented food from D’Ambro.)
-The meal for two or four in the kitchen runs $300 per person, while the group dining experience is $2500.
+Make a reservation to eat at the Kitchen Table or at a communal table in the dining room, where you’ll enjoy a 10(ish)-course tasting menu of precisely made and intensely personal dishes, like a giant pheasant raviolo topped with white truffle or handmade pici with crab sauce, inspired by chef Chris D’Ambro’s childhood memories, all while seated at a counter in the restaurant’s kitchen.
+The meal runs $280 to $300 per person and is cash-only.
 Pricey, we know.
 But worth it if you’re in the market for a highlight-of-the-year Italian meal.
 705 South 4th Street.

 Isot Turkish Cuisine